jmachuca77/IsaacGymEnvs/NOTES.md

 - disc_grad_penalty : 10

 There is a phase during training when the robot does not move and stands still.
 The learning process amazingly overcomes this state and the robot starts walking afterwards

+## Exporting
+- onnx are torch.jit.save are the same.